jaeeolma/ties445/README.md

 Try to classify live projects and try to compare the results to real information if the project is finished.

 [Live project predictor.ipynb](Live%20project%20predictor.ipynb)

+Out-of-box error for classifier is ~0.21, while accuracy score for live projects is around 64%.